jweberdj/gw2-item-quantity-checker/README.md

-# gw2-item-quantity-checker
+# Guild Wars 2 | gw2-item-quantity-checker
-Check the quantity of any given item in your materials storage from your command line.
+Check the quantity of any given item in your materials storage in Guild Wars 2 from your command line.

 ## Pre-requisites